dknittel/sinatra_fantasy_sports_draft/notes.md

 heroku

-JS:
-ajax login and register
-JUST HIDE THE BUTTON INSTEAD OF THE

-rspec:
 write rspec tests

-Pure:
-Get css and html template from pure website

 put a "select number of players per team" input on drafts/new page fix the fact that you have to click the text instead of the button on buttons